11 Accessing Data

 census_api_key("123456789", install = TRUE)

-The install = TRUE argument will save your API key in your .Renviron file, which is designed for storing confidential information like API keys.
+The install = TRUE argument saves your API key in your .Renviron file, which is designed for storing confidential information.
 The package will look for your API key there in the future so that you don’t have to reenter it every time you use the package.

-Now you can use tidycensus to access data.
-The most common of these are the Decennial Census and the American Community Survey.
-You can find a discussion of other datasets you can access in Chapter 2 of Kyle Walker’s book Analyzing US Census Data: Methods, Maps, and Models in R.
+Now you can use tidycensus to access Census Bureau datasets.
+While the Decennial Census and the American Community Survey are the most common, Chapter 2 of Kyle Walker’s book Analyzing US Census Data: Methods, Maps, and Models in R discusses others you can access.

 Working with Decennial Census Data

-The Census Bureau puts out many datasets, several of which you can access using dedicated tidycensus functions.
-Let’s access data from the 2020 Decennial Census about the Asian population in each state using the get_decennial() function with three arguments:
+The tidycensus packages includes several functions dedicated to specific Census Bureau datasets, such as get_decennial() for Decennial Census data.
+To access data from the 2020 Decennial Census about the Asian population in each state, use the get_decennial() function with three arguments as follows:

 variables = "P1_006N",

-The geography argument tells get_decennial() to access data at the state level.
-In addition to the 50 states, it will return for the District of Columbia and Puerto Rico.
-There are many other geographies, including county, census tract, and more.
-The variables argument specifies the variable or variables we want to access.
-Here, P2_002N is the variable name for the total Asian population.
-We’ll discuss how to identify other variables you may want to use in the next section.
-Lastly, year specifies the year from which we want to access data.
-We’re using data from the 2020 Census.
+Setting the geography argument to “state” tells get_decennial() to access data at the state level.
+In addition to the 50 states, it will return data for the District of Columbia and Puerto Rico.
+The variables argument specifies the variable or variables you want to access.
+Here, P1_006N is the variable name for the total Asian population.
+I’ll discuss how to identify other variables you may want to use in the next section.
+Finally, year specifies the year for which you want to access data — in this case, 2020.

 Running this code returns the following:

 The resulting data frame has four variables.
-GEOID is the geographic identifier given by the Census Bureau for the state.
+GEOID is the geographic identifier assigned to the state by the Census Bureau.
 Each state has a geographic identifier, as do all counties, census tracts, and other geographies.
-NAME is the name of each state, and variable is the name of the variable we passed to the get_decennial() function.
-Lastly, value is the numeric value for the state and variable in each row.
+NAME is the name of each state, and variable is the name of the variable you passed to the get_decennial() function.
+Finally, value is the numeric value for the state and variable in each row.
 In this case, it represents the total Asian population in each state.

 Identifying Census Variable Values

-To pass a specific variable to get_decennial(), you have to first look it up.
-Let’s say we want to calculate the Asian population as a percentage of all people in each state.
-To do that, we’d first need to retrieve the variable for the state’s total population.
+You’ve just seen how to retrieve the total number of Asian residents of each state, but say you want to calculate that number instead as a percentage of all the state’s residents.
+To do that, first you need to retrieve the variable for the state’s total population.

 The tidycensus package has a function called load_variables() that shows all of the variables from a Decennial Census.
-Run it with the year argument set to 2020 and dataset set to pl.
-This should pull data from so-called redistricting summary data files, which public law 94-171 requires the census to produce every 10 years:
+Run it with the year argument set to 2020 and dataset set to pl as follows:

-By looking at this list, you can see that the variable P1_001N gives us the total population.
+By looking at this list, you can see that the variable P1_001N returns the total population.

 Using Multiple Census Variables

-Now that we know which variables we need, we can use the get_decennial() function again with two variables at once:
+Now that you know which variables you need, you can use the get_decennial() function again with two variables at once:

 variables = c("P1_001N", "P1_006N"),